ANNOUNCING OUR NEXT SEASON!

 The wait is over!
 Here are the exciting things to look forward to in the next year:

-November, 2014: Drunken Shakespeare–a night of verse and cocktails!
+February 23rd, 2015: Drunken Shakespeare–a night of verse and cocktails!
 Join 7 Towers for our version of a Shakespeare open mic.
 Bring your favorite piece or choose on of ours, and perform after partaking of a drink (or 3).
+More event info here:

 More details to come!

 7 Towers began in 2010 as a collaboration between an actor and a dramaturg (later turned director), both interested in the basic relationship between story, performer, and audience.
 Placing a particular emphasis on organic rehearsal processes and honest storytelling, we value fundamental methods of communication over flashy spectacle.
 We are committed to the use of research in the creative process, striving for the closest possible representation of life, emotion, and events.
 In this way, we utilize the spectrum of academic and practical approaches to performance, continually connecting text to human experience.
 In the rehearsal room, we value improvisation and intellect, allowing actors’ intuitive understanding of self and story to shape both process and product.
 We thrive on experimentation.
 Our fundamental vision is of a theatrical process that searches for precise and deep truth, deeper than what the average person, or even the average artist will accept as sufficient.